TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 10/John 10.38.md

 ---

-But if I do them, though ye believe not me, believe the works: that ye may know and understand that the Father is in me, and I in the Father.
+But if I do them, though you don't believe me, believe the works; that you may know and believe that the Father is in me, and I in the Father."